BeatrizVenceslau/Uni-Projects/Software Engineering/README.md

 3rd Year, 2nd Semester

-Notes: Sadly, given an overload of other projects, this project did not go very well.
+Notes: Unfortunatly, given an overload of other projects, we were only able to complete some of the tasks given for this project.